bnarath/sql-challenge/README.md

 - Blue attributes (Also Big Key symbol) indicate Primary Key (PK).
 - More than one PK in one table indicates the composite key.
 - The small tilted key indicates UNIQUE attributes.
-- By default, all the attributes are NOT-NULL. "?" indicates "NULLABLE".
+- By default, all the attributes are NOT-NULL. `?` indicates `NULLABLE`.
 - FK appears as bold black.
 - Some attributes can be Primary Key (PK) and Foreign Key (FK) together.
 In that case, PK dominates and appears in Blue.